Day(s)

 About this award:

-As the first award on the evening, this category will showcase a deal, transaction or agreement which has changed the course of your business during the past 12 months and would be seen as a barometer of success by your peers across Oxfordshire estate market.
-Submissions could come from the real estate, architectural and construction sectors and could cover a merger, acquisition, property sale or the winning of a major contract.
-All submissions should reflect the scope and depth of your successes in Oxfordshire, using references from clients and other supporting evidence to help provide support information for the Judges.
+This category showcases a deal, transaction or agreement that has changed the course of your business during the past 12 months (see notes on dates) and would be seen as a barometer of success by your peers across the Oxfordshire real estate market.
+Submissions need to reflect any deal in the life science or office sectors and could cover a major transaction or merger, acquisition, property sale or even the winning of a major contract.
+All submissions should reflect the scope and depth of your successes in the Oxfordshire, using references from clients and other supporting evidence to help provide support information for the Judges.

 About this award: